Home

 So I'm now doing my best to share how the "communication explosion" looks to me.
 I have the following seemingly divergent ways of communicating with everyone:

-1. personal journal ([info]chinarut) - I can choose to share publicly or just with friends
+1. personal journal (chinarut) - I can choose to share publicly or just with friends

 2. I can talk to anyone who is the room (if anyone)